openelections/docs/FOIARequest.md

 ## Making a FOIA Request

-If you encounter resistance from a state board of elections, or they simply ask you to submit one as part of their protocol for releasing election results, you can make a formal (FOIA Request)[http://www.foia.gov/].
+If you encounter resistance from a state board of elections, or they simply ask you to submit one as part of their protocol for releasing election results, you can make a formal [FOIA Request](http://www.foia.gov/).

 This handy automatic letter generator makes this process simple and easy.
 Here are the steps we would like you to follow.